How Vulnerability is the Heart of Business Storytelling

 on September 8th, 2018

-***If you’re interested in practicing vulnerability at work, we’ve prepared a full toolkit to support you.
+***If you’re interested in practicing vulnerability in business storytelling and at work, we’ve prepared a full toolkit to support you.
 Check out our free vulnerability session download. ***

 My belly felt like a simmering kettle about to erupt into full boil.
 I played with my hands, pinching the skin as if that might keep my toxic emotion from leaching into the conversation.